Goju-Ryu/DTU-4.semseter-CDIO-gr.3/README.md

 - Download or clone the code from git
 - (if your IDE requires, set it up as a maven project.)
 - Run the server.py file(the python side of the server)
-- To choose the desired run type you have to give a single argument when running the program
-    * No argument starts the program using the camera
-    * "cam" starts program using the camera
-    * "gui" will use the gui in the python client instead of the camera
-    * "sim" will simulate a game on the java side and not use the server at all
+- at the moment what UI you want to use is decided by writing code in main, so write the UI you want to use in main

-- run Main.java (the java side of the server)
+- run main.java (the java side of the server)

 now you should be good to go